 Will the live sessions be recorded?

 We make sure 15% of all attendees receive these opportunities.
+Just make sure you complete both applications by Sept 24.

 Is there a refund?